Platelet: Hemostasis

 The fundamental function of platelets is to clump together to stop acute bleeding.
-This process is complex, as more than 193 proteins and 301 interactions are known to be involved in platelet dynamics.
-While there is much overlap, platelet function can be modeled in three steps:
+This process is complex, as more than 193 proteins and 301 interactions are involved in platelet dynamics.
+Despite much overlap, platelet function can be modeled in three steps:

 Adhesion

 Thrombus formation on an intact endothelium is prevented by nitric oxide, prostacyclin, and CD39.

-Endothelial cells are attached to the subendothelial collagen by von Willebrand factor (VWF), which these cells produce.
+Endothelial cells attach to the subendothelial collagen by von Willebrand factor (VWF), which these cells produce.
 VWF is also stored in the Weibel-Palade bodies of the endothelial cells and secreted constitutively into the blood.
 Platelets store vWF in their alpha granules.

 When the endothelial layer is disrupted, collagen and VWF anchor platelets to the subendothelium.
 Platelet GP1b-IX-V receptor binds with VWF; and GPVI receptor and integrin α2β1 bind with collagen.

 Activation

 Inhibition

-The intact endothelial lining inhibits platelet activation by producing nitric oxide, endothelial-ADPase, and PGI2 (prostacyclin).
+Factors from the lining of vessels stop platelets from activating.
+An intact endothelial lining inhibits platelet activation by producing nitric oxide, endothelial-ADPase, and PGI2 (prostacyclin).
 Endothelial-ADPase degrades the platelet activator ADP.

 Resting platelets maintain active calcium efflux via a cyclic AMP-activated calcium pump.
-Intracellular calcium concentration determines platelet activation status, as it is the second messenger that drives platelet conformational change and degranulation (see below).
+Intracellular calcium concentration determines platelet activation status, as it is the second messenger that drives platelet conformational change and degranulation.
 Endothelial prostacyclin binds to prostanoid receptors on the surface of resting platelets.
 This event stimulates the coupled Gs protein to increase adenylate cyclase activity and increases the production of cAMP, further promoting the efflux of calcium and reducing intracellular calcium availability for platelet activation.

-ADP on the other hand binds to purinergic receptors on the platelet surface.
+ADP binds to purinergic receptors on the platelet surface.
 Since the thrombocytic purinergic receptor P2Y12 is coupled to Gi proteins, ADP reduces platelet adenylate cyclase activity and cAMP production, leading to accumulation of calcium inside the platelet by inactivating the cAMP calcium efflux pump.
 The other ADP-receptor P2Y1 couples to Gq that activates phospholipase C-beta 2 (PLCB2), resulting in inositol 1,4,5-trisphosphate (IP3) generation and intracellular release of more calcium.
 This together induces platelet activation.
 Endothelial ADPase degrades ADP and prevents this from happening.
 Clopidogrel and related antiplatelet medications also work as purinergic receptor P2Y12 antagonists.
 Data suggest that ADP activates the PI3K/Akt pathway during a first wave of aggregation, leading to thrombin generation and PAR‐1 activation, which evokes a second wave of aggregation.